helixyte/everest-demo/docs/building.rst

 the :mod:`everest`-specific ``ZCML`` directives, but also the ``Pyramid`` directives as well.

-The ``filesystem_repository`` directive sets up a default resource repository in the file system.
-A resource repository serves as an accessor for fetching resources from and storing resources to some persistency backend.
-We will return to the topic of setting up and configuring resource repositories later.
+The ``filesystem_repository`` directive sets up a default :term:`repository` for loading and storing resource data in the file system; we will return to the topic of setting up and configuring repositories later.

-The ``representer`` directive is used to define generic configuration values for representers.
-Representers are used to convert resources to a representation of a particular ``MIME`` content type such as ``application/csv``.
+The ``representer`` directive is used to define generic configuration values for a :term:`representer` which is used to convert a resource to and from a string representation of a particular ``MIME`` content type such as ``application/csv``.
 The generic representer configuration values provide defaults for subsequent representer configurations on a per-resource basis which we also discuss later in detail.

 The most important of the :mod:`everest`-specific declarations are made using the ``resource`` directive.
 In the example application, the resources are